LT7979/Auto-LJ-Transcriber/README.md

 running the whisper API container:

     sudo docker run -d --gpus all -p 9000:9000 -e ASR_MODEL=base -e ASR_ENGINE=openai_whisper onerahmet/openai-whisper-asr-webservice:latest-gpu

+If you DO NOT have an nvidia gpu run this command to run on CPU:

+    docker run -d -p 9000:9000 -e ASR_MODEL=base -e ASR_ENGINE=openai_whisper onerahmet/openai-whisper-asr-webservice:latest

 once the service is running, make sure you are in the directory of your transcribe_LJ.py script. and run it: